skyportal/jos-paper/paper.md

 By default, it aims to provide a useful user experience, including light curves, spectrograms, live chat, and links to other surveys.
-But the intent is for the frontend to be modified to best suit the specific scientific problem at hand.
+But the intent, ultimately, is for the frontend to be modified to best suit the specific scientific problem at hand.

 # Architecture